The Editor Dilemma

 Less customization:

-- Fewer configuration options
+- Fewer configuration options than VS Code

-- Fixed feature set
+- Fixed feature set determined by developers

-- Can't add arbitrary extensions
+- Cannot add arbitrary extensions

 Power user limits: